Is Barbie Pregnant? The Story of Pregnant Barbie

 "This is my favorite picture of Alan and me on our wedding day.
 That was the start of our wonderful family."— Midge Hadley, Barbie's best friend, back of box

-When Barbie was introduced in 1959 at the New York Toy Fair, she was touted as a Teenage Fashion Model, despite her knowing sidelong glance and outrageously proportioned body.
-In fact, her body was not designed as “pneumatic” as it ended up – though she was designed to look like a full-grown woman clothed in impeccably tailored duds, a thicker waistline would have ruined the way the fashions hung on the doll... and result in disproportionate-looking outfits.
+When Barbie was introduced in 1959 at the New York Toy Fair, she was touted as a Teenage Fashion Model, despite her knowing, sidelong glance and outrageously proportioned body.
+In fact, her body was not designed to look as “pneumatic” as it ended up—although she was designed to look like a full-grown woman clothed in impeccably tailored duds, a thicker waistline would have ruined the way the fashions hung on the doll and would have resulted in disproportionate-looking outfits.
 So Mattel went with a disproportionate figure instead!

-Since Ruth Handler, the "Mother of Barbie" had dreamed of creating a true fashion doll, a schlumpy-looking one would not do.
-(The fashions were meant to be the true bread and butter of Mattel.)
+Since Ruth Handler, the "Mother of Barbie," had dreamed of creating a true fashion doll, a schlumpy-looking one would not do.
+(The clothes were meant to be the true bread and butter for Mattel.)

 Midge and Alan Get Hitched

 After Mattel changed the spelling of Allan's name to Alan-with-a-single-L, he and Midge married in 1991.
 It is clear from the back of the 2002 Happy Family box that Midge is part of a happy family, and so there is no reason that she should not become pregnant.

 Although exactly how dolls get pregnant is certainly beyond my comprehension.